Getting around Sydney

 Your guide to getting around Sydney quick and easy.

-Public transport is heavily used in Australia by locals, commuters and visitors alike.
-To use public transport including buses, trains, ferries and the light rail in Sydney you need to purchase an Opal card.
+Public transport is used across Australia by locals, commuters and visitors alike, and Sydney is no exception.
+To use public transport including buses, trains, ferries and light rail in Sydney, you need to purchase an Opal card.
 You can purchase an Opal card from participating newsagents, post offices, convenience stores and supermarkets.
 Just look for the Opal symbol.
+You can also buy your Opal card right when you arrive at the domestic and international airport terminal stations.

-Initially you’ll need to load it with some money to cover your fares.
+Before using Sydney's public transport system, you’ll need to load your Opal card with money to cover your fares.
 You can top it up at convenience stores and train stations as your balance runs low.
-To start your ride, tap your card on the reader when you board your selected mode of transport and be sure to tap off when you disembark.
+There are also top up machines at some stations and ferry wharves.
+To use your Opal card, tap your card on the reader when you board your selected mode of transport and be sure to tap the reader again when you disembark.

 The City Circle is the train network that runs a loop around the city, stopping at the following stations: Central, Museum, St James, Town Hall, Wynyard, Circular Quay and Martin Place.
 This is the easiest way to get around the city centre.
-If you’re staying north of the bridge, you can travel across the Sydney Harbour Bridge to the lower north shore on the T1 North Shore & Northern Line that stops at Central, Wynyard and Town Hall.
+If you’re staying north of the bridge, you can travel across the Sydney Harbour Bridge to the lower north shore on the T1 North Shore and Northern Line that stops at Central, Wynyard and Town Hall before travelling north across the Sydney Harbour Bridge.

-To get to Kings Cross and Bondi Junction (the gateway to Bondi Beach), catch the T4 Eastern Suburbs & Illawarra Line that goes from Central, Town Hall and Martin Place.
+To get to Kings Cross and Bondi Junction (the gateway to Bondi Beach), catch the T4 Eastern Suburbs and Illawarra Line that goes from Central, Town Hall and Martin Place stations.
 If you are planning on travelling to the Blue Mountains, catch the Blue Mountains line from Central.
 It passes through the vibrant Western Sydney city of Parramatta, and then on to the main Blue Mountains stations including Wentworth Falls, Leura and Katoomba.

 Sydney’s light rail network goes from Central Station to Dulwich Hill.
 It’s most convenient for reaching Chinatown, The Powerhouse Museum in Ultimo, The International Convention Centre in Darling Harbour, and The Star Casino and the Australian National Maritime Museum in Pyrmont and the Tramsheds in Forest Lodge.